 DASH Landlord Accreditation Scheme

-I am an Accredited Landlord through the East Midlands Landlord Accreditation Scheme.
-DASH accredits the landlord rather than the property, but DASH staff carry out random property inspections to ensure that properties registered with the scheme meet the legal minimum requirements.
+We are a DASH Accredited Landlord.
+DASH accredits the landlord rather than the property, but DASH staff carry out random property inspections to ensure that properties registered with the scheme meet the required standards, and that they offer a satisfactory level of health and safety.
 At least 10% of properties are inspected when a landlord initially joins the scheme, though this figure can be far higher in some cases.
 Properties are then randomly sampled on an on-going basis to ensure that compliance is being maintained.
-DASH will also randomly sample tenants, usually through postal questionnaires, to establish whether or not their landlord continues to comply with the scheme's Code of Management.
+DASH will also randomly sample tenants, usually through postal questionnaires, to establish whether their landlord continues to comply with the scheme's Code of Management.

 If you select a DASH landlord, you take the risk out of choosing your property.
 Landlords that have come forward to join the scheme have done so on an entirely voluntary basis.
 They have joined the scheme because they believe they are the best in the business and can be relied upon to make your experience as a tenant as enjoyable as possible.
 See DASH website www.dashservices.org.uk for more information.

-I am a member of the NLA which is the leading independent national organisation for private residential landlords.
+We are members of the NRLA [formerly NLA] which is the leading independent national organisation for private residential landlords.
 The private rented sector is now governed by over 50 Acts of Parliament.
 With this increasingly heavy regulatory burden, it is now more important than ever that landlords understand their legal responsibilities.
-As a member of the NLA, I receive the latest analysis and guidance on all landlord-related issues.
-See NLA website www.landlords.org.uk for more information.
+As a member of the NRLA, we receive the latest analysis and guidance on all landlord-related issues.
+See NRLA website www.nrla.org.uk for more information.

 House in Multiple Occupation (HMO)

-The Housing Act 2004 defines an HMO as being any bed-sit, house or flat which is occupied by three or more unrelated people.
-Shared student houses fall into this category and standards for amenities, room sizes and management apply.
+The Housing Act 2004 defines an HMO as being any dwelling which is occupied by three or more unrelated persons.
+Shared student houses fall into this category, and standards for amenities, room sizes and management apply.

-Larger HMOs - defined as being those houses that are shared by five or more occupants and that also have three or more habitable floors - must be licensed by the local authority.
+Larger HMOs - defined as being those dwellings that are occupied by five or more unrelated persons - must be licensed by the local authority.

 Andrew CHELL Premier Student Homes is Loughborough’s leading provider of high-quality private-sector student accommodation.
-To support this ethos, we are delighted to endorse the listings on the ‘AGENCY Houses’ page.
-Whilst the agency houses are not owned by Andrew CHELL please be re-assured there are three things that will never be compromised; quality of location, quality of accommodation and quality of service.
+To support this ethos, we are delighted to endorse agency house listings.
+Whilst the agency houses are not owned by Andrew CHELL, please be assured there are three things that will never be compromised: quality of location, quality of accommodation and quality of service.

 The agency houses are owned by a handful of highly regarded professional student landlords and represent a selection of the very best private-sector student houses on offer in Loughborough.

-For agency houses that are managed by the owner / landlord, Andrew CHELL Premier Student Homes acts only for the landlord as a tenant finder and contract facilitator; the tenancy agreement will be drafted in the landlord’s name and during the tenancy you will deal directly with the landlord about any management / maintenance issues relating to the property.
-However, if you have any queries before / during / after the tenancy, Andrew CHELL Premier Student Homes will be more than happy to answer them at any time.
+For agency houses that are managed by the owner-landlord, Andrew CHELL Premier Student Homes acts only for the owner-landlord as a tenant finder and contract facilitator; the tenancy agreement will be drafted in the owner-landlord’s name and during the tenancy you will deal directly with the owner-landlord about any management or maintenance issues relating to the property.
+However, if you have any queries before, during, or after the tenancy, Andrew CHELL Premier Student Homes will be more than happy to help at any time.